carbonplan/offset-fires-embed/README.md

 [actions]: https://github.com/carbonplan/offset-fires-embed/actions/workflows/main.yml
 [mit license]: https://badgen.net/badge/license/MIT/blue

+Note: the graphics included in this project are being used in production.
+We do not anticipate substantive changes to this project going forward.

 ## to build the site locally

 Assuming you already have `Node.js` installed, you can install the build dependencies with: